libertyernie/CrosspostSharp/README.md

 Authentication
 --------------

-To use this application, you must connect it to your DeviantArt or Weasyl account.
+To use this application, you must connect it to one of your accounts.
 Information for all accounts will be stored in the file ArtSync.json, so keep that file secure!

-When you're logged into DeviantArt or Weasyl, your three most recent submissions will appear along the left side of the window.
+When you're logged into a source site, your three most recent submissions will appear along the left side of the window.
 Click the thumbnail to load the full image and fill in the information boxes.

-The general layout of the window is as follows (top to bottom).

-* Image
-* Title
-* Tags/keywords for this submission

 ### Weasyl